How to work smarter and live healthier by moving more throughout the day

 Even when you’re standing in place, there are some simple things you can do to increase your NEAT level (and no, they don’t involve dropping several grand on one of those ridiculous treadmill or elliptical desks).
 Standing on a FluidStance board requires you to make constant adjustments in your balance and positioning, engaging your muscles and other soft tissues in ways that standing alone cannot.
 Studies have shown such a device can increase your NEAT score by 19.2 percent over sitting.
 You could also invest in a mat that has varying surfaces and gradients for you to place your feet on.
 And if you can get away with being barefoot or only wearing socks, moving your feet across Jill Miller’s Yoga TuneUp Therapy Balls can provide even more bloodflow-stimulating micro-movement.
 Plus, putting one foot on a moving device like the The Level and swinging it a little can help maintain circulation in your ankles and feet so you don’t have that awful lead-footed feeling at clocking out time.

-There are umpteen blogs, podcasts, and self-help books offering hundreds of hacks to increase your output, upgrade your work environment, and improve your health.
+There are umpteen blogs, podcasts, and self-help books offering hundreds of hacks to increase your output, upgrade your work environment, and improve your health while working from home.
 Yet the simplest and arguably most effective one involves just two words: move more.
 Hopefully the tips above help you get started.

 Like this post?
 Share it!